Useful links and resources

 - ACSA jobs portal.
 The focus is on careers in aged care including Residential Care, Community Care and Independent living.
 If you are a nurse, care worker or an allied health professional this is the place to go for employment opportunities. http://www.agedcarejobs.org

 - The Aged Care Quality & Safety Commission's role is to protect and enhance the safety, health, well-being and quality of life of people receiving aged care.
-They promote high quality care and services to safeguard everyone who is receiving Australian Government funded aged care. www.agedcarequality.gov.au
+They promote high quality care and services to safeguard everyone who is receiving Australian Government funded aged care.
+If you have a concern about the care you or someone else is receiving, you can express your concern or make a complaint on this website: www.agedcarequality.gov.au

 - Advocare Incorporated (main site for WA advocacy) is an independent, community based, not-for-profit organisation that supports and protects the rights of older people and people with disabilities. http://www.advocare.org.au